 The Parent Company and all the insurance companies that are members of the Group have adopted a Remuneration Policy that applies to all employees of the company.
 The purpose of this document is to establish, implement and maintain a remuneration practice in line with each company's business objectives and risk management strategy, as well as long-term interests and results, while at the same time it represents measures aimed at avoiding conflicts of interest and excessive risk-taking at the expense of the individual company or its stakeholders (shareholders, policyholders, partners, etc.).

-In June 2023, the Parent Company updated its Remuneration Policies adopted in accordance with the Guidelines on System of Governance EIOPA-BoS-14/253CP-13/253 and with the Insurance Act and related subordinate legislation.
+The Remuneration Policies, adopted in accordance with the Guidelines on System of Governance EIOPA-BoS-14/253CP-13/08 and with the Insurance Act and related subordinate legislation, specifically indicate information pertaining to compliance with inclusion of sustainability risk.